-This section is loaded with the resources you'll find helpful as a North Central College student.
-The glossary of terms and acronyms and the list of building codes and addresses are all going to be useful!
+This section is loaded with the resources you'll find the proof of a North Central College student.
+The glosso there are acronyms and the list of building codes a land loses a land going to be useful!

 CAMPUS RESOURCES